-- a.
-The questionnaire(s) can be submitted in either English or Afrikaans and must be written in layman's terms.
+- Some items in this list might not be applicable to a project, please select the N/A option on the form. - 1.
+Cover letter - a.
+Draft a letter addressed to the Chairperson of the HSREC.
+Contact details provided at the beginning of this document. - b.
+If the new application is part of a main study, please quote the main study's ethics number in this letter. - 2.
+Study protocol - a.
+Please upload the final protocol with exclusion of the appendices (this will be uploaded separately, please ensure that all appendices are saved as separate documents).
+Ensure that all track changes have been finalised. - 3.
+Questionnaires - a.
+The questionnaire(s) can be submitted in either English and must be written in layman's terms.
 Once the requested changes, if any, have been made, the HSREC may request submission of translations in English, Afrikaans, Sesotho or other applicable languages.
 Questionnaires must be available in the main language(s) of the research setting. - b.
 Please include the following introductory wording into questionnaires where anonymous participation in a study is relevant: "You have been asked to participate in a research study.
 Please note that by completing this questionnaire you are voluntarily agreeing to participate in this research study.
 You will remain anonymous and your data will be treated confidentially at all times.
 You may withdraw from this study at any given moment during the completion of the questionnaire.
 The results of the study may be published."
-In such cases signing an Informed Consent Form is not required but an Information Leaflet must still be available. - 5.
-Other measuring tools/instruments - 6.
+In such cases signing an Informed Consent Form is not required but an Information Leaflet must still be available. - c.
+Please note that standardised questionnaires may not be translated. - 4.
+Other measuring tools/instruments - 5.
 Recruitment material/advertisement(s) - a.
 If an advertisement for potential study subjects will be used, it must include the following information: - i.
 Advertisement in its final form (logo etc.) must be presented to the HSREC - ii.
 Note condition/disease under discussion in the research proposal in layman's terms - iii.
 Category participants: Age, etc. - iv.
 Which method will be used, e.g. questionnaires - v.
 Remuneration for transport and inconvenience - vi.
 Any costs payable by participant - vii.
 Contact person's name and cell phone number - viii.
 For further enquiries also note office hours, if applicable - ix.
-Voluntary participation and participant may withdraw at any time a.
-If any samples will be transferred between labs, this needs to be included in your application.
+Voluntary participation and participant may withdraw at any time - x.

-- x.
 Patients currently on treatment will participation in the research study in conjunction with the treating physician - xi.
-Time duration of study
+Time duration of study - 6.
+Budget - a.
+If the study budget is already part of the protocol, please save a copy of the complete budget (break it down) and upload it here, as it is mandatory.
+The application form cannot be saved if the budget has not been provided here